Nie-Mand/Typescript-boilerplate/README.md

 # Niemands Boilerplate built with NX

-This is a boilerplate built with NX, React, NextJS, Express with Typescript Flavour, already configured with TailwindCSS and Redux
+This is a boilerplate built with NX, React, NextJS, Express with Typescript Flavor, already configured with TailwindCSS and Redux

 ## Setup